canerbasaran/awesome-monolith/README.md

 - Moduliths: because we need to scale, but we also cannot afford microservices https://blog.kronis.dev/articles/modulith-because-we-need-to-scale-but-we-also-cannot-afford-micro-services
 - One Team At Uber Is Moving From Microservices To Macroservices http://highscalability.com/blog/2020/4/8/one-team-at-uber-is-moving-from-microservices-to-macroservic.html
 - Deconstructing the Monolith: Designing Software that Maximizes Developer Productivity https://shopify.engineering/deconstructing-monolith-designing-software-maximizes-developer-productivity
-- Under Deconstruction: The State of Shopify's Monolith https://shopify.engineering/shopify-monolith
+- Under Deconstruction: The State of Shopify s Monolith https://shopify.engineering/shopify-monolith
 - Some benefits of simple software architectures https://www.wave.com/en/blog/simple-architecture
-- The Recipe for the World's Largest Rails Monolith https://speakerdeck.com/a_matsuda/the-recipe-for-the-worlds-largest-rails-monolith
+- The Recipe for the World s Largest Rails Monolith https://speakerdeck.com/a_matsuda/the-recipe-for-the-worlds-largest-rails-monolith
 - Deconstructing the Monolith: Designing Software that Maximizes Developer Productivity https://www.shopify.com/partners/blog/monolith-software
 - Modular Monolith Or Microservices https://mozaicworks.com/blog/modular-monolith-microservices
 - Goodbye Microservices: From 100s of problem children to 1 superstar https://segment.com/blog/goodbye-microservices/